 - What are some characteristics of the Income Portfolio?

-- How do I create for the Income Portfolio?
+- How do I create this portfolio?

 - What holdings are in the Income Portfolio?